 Exit Harbor: red buoys on port (left) side during navigation Return to Harbor: red buoys on starboard (right) side during navigation

-The AMS navigates the pathway without making contact with any obstacles (round black buoys).
-These obstacles are placed at random within the task area.
-Teams may use a UAV to aid in accomplishing this task.
+The AMS navigates the pathway without making contact with any obstacles (black buoys).
+These obstacles are randomly placed within the task area.
+Teams may use a UAV to assist with this task.